-The Liberal Arts major is designed for both transfer and career majors. (see page 42 for career major)
+The Liberal Arts major is designed for both transfer and career majors.

-I)The Liberal Arts major requires 30 units of General Education Plan A in the current catalog (see page 34).

-- II) No course may be used to fulfill more than one requirement. - III) A minimum of 18 units in the major is required in any one of the following patterns:
+- I)The Liberal Arts major requires 30 units of General Education Plan A in the current catalog. - No course may be used to fulfill more than one requirement. - III) A minimum of 18 units in the major is required in any one of the following patterns: